scalameta/metals/docs/contributors/getting-started.md

 - `tests/slow` slow integration tests.
 - `test-workspace` demo project for manually testing Metals through an editor.

+## Git hooks

+This git repository has a pre-push hook to run Scalafmt and Scalafix.

+Pro tip: keep an sbt session open in a separate terminal when running `git push` in order to speed up the `sbt scalafix` pre-push hook.

 ## Related projects

 The improvement you are looking to contribute may belong in a separate